ilmantim/online_library_parser/README.md

 # Parser of books from the website tululu.org

-This script downloads books in text format and their cover images, along with additional information such as the book title, author, genres, and comments.
+These scripts downloads books in text format and their cover images, along with additional information such as the book title, author, genres, and comments.

 ## How to install